swsnr/jetbrains-search-provider/README.md

-# Gnome shell search provider for Intellij IDEA projects
+# Jetbrains search provider

-A Gnome shell extension to find recent IntelliJ IDEA projects in search.
+A Gnome shell extension to add recent projects from JetBrains IDEs to search.

+**Note:** This extension is not affiliated with or endorsed by JetBrains.

 ## Requirements